-Singapore represents a successful hybrid model, combining robust governance frameworks and strong labour markets with forward looking AI policies.
-This balanced approach maintains institutional stability while capturing AI's transformative benefits.
-Through initiatives such as regulatory sandboxes and targeted tax incentives for workforce development, countries can explore AI innovation while preserving effective traditional policies.
+Singapore represents a successful hybrid model, combining robust governance frameworks and strong labour markets with forward looking Al policies.
+This balanced approach maintains institutional stability while capturing Al's transformative benefits.
+Through initiatives such as regulatory sandboxes and targeted tax incentives for workforce development, countries can explore Al innovation while preserving effective traditional policies.

-Countries with strong traditional labour market policies also exhibit stronger AI capabilities.
+Countries with strong traditional labour market policies also exhibit stronger AI capabilities

-Figure 5 illustrates this strong correlation, suggesting that robust traditional foundations often serve as a prerequisite for AI readiness.
+Figure 7 illustrates that robust traditional economic foundations often serve as a prerequisite for AI readiness.
 Labour markets in these countries tend to be more responsive to shocks and exhibit relatively faster recovery times.
-This by and large also enables them to better adapt to the disruption caused by AI, implementing policies that facilitate the emergence of new occupations and ensuring that workers can transition efficiently into emerging roles while safeguarding against the risks of displacement.
+This enables them to better adapt to the disruption caused by AI, implementing policies that facilitate the emergence of new occupations and ensuring that workers can transition efficiently into emerging roles while safeguarding against the risks of displacement.

-On the other hand, traditional resilience capabilities do not always translate into their AI equivalents.
+On the other hand, traditional resilience capabilities do not always translate into their AI equivalents